 This appendix provides a system-level analysis of the potential impacts the objectives, strategies and actions in Chapter 5 may have on the state's environmental justice populations and other communities with specific transportation needs.
-These populations are racial and ethnic minorities, people with low-incomes, people with limited-English proficiency, people age 17 and younger, people age 65 and older or households without vehicles.
-These groups will be collectively referred to as "EJ and Title VI populations" for the purposes of this document.
+These populations are: racial and ethnic communities, households without vehicles, people with low-incomes, age 65 or older, age 17 or younger or those with limited-English proficiency.